Creative Space for Dialogue

 Creative Safer Spaces – A Web Guide for Youth Work

-The Creative Safer Spaces -guide immerses the reader into the concepts of safe and safer space as well as the principles of accessibility and inclusion in youth work settings.
-The guide is an explicit and hands-on tool for a youth worker or an educator who aspires to establish a creative and safe environment with young people.
+The Creative Safer Spaces web guide introduces readers to the concepts of safe and safer spaces, as well as to the principles of accessibility and inclusion in youth work.
+It is a clear, practical tool for youth workers and educators who want to create creative and safe environments together with young people.

-The guide follows three different frameworks: anti-racist, psychosocial, and anti-ableist framework.
-This means, that these aspects are considered when implementing the guidelines in youth work settings.
-In addition to youth works settings, the guide can also benefit teachers, event producers, coordinators, and communicators, who want to make their working spaces, learning environments and local communities safer and more creative, inclusive, and diverse.
+The guide is built around three key frameworks: antiracist, psychosocial, and anti-ableist.
+These perspectives are integrated into the practical guidance offered for youth work settings.
+In addition to youth work, the guide is also valuable for teachers, event producers, coordinators, and communicators seeking to make their workspaces, learning environments, and local communities safer, more inclusive, and more creative.

-In addition to insights and examples, the guide provides guidelines, checklists, and example forms for everyday use.
-We hope that you enjoy spending time with the material!
+Alongside insights and real-life examples, the guide offers concrete tools: guidelines, checklists, and example forms for everyday use.

 Creative Public Spaces Tour: First Themed Seminar in Helsinki, Finland, April 2022.